What is Domain Name Escrow & How Does it Work?

 4. Domain Transfer Is Confirmed

-After the domain is transferred, the buyer will notify the seller agree the escrow company that the seller has fulfilled their part of the deal.
+After the domain is transferred, the buyer will notify the seller and agree with the escrow company that the seller has fulfilled their part of the deal.

 5. Payment Given To Seller